nextflow-io/training/docs/nf_template/5_customizing.md

 Changing a module does not mean you can't continue to use that module.

-The `nf-core modules patch` command allows you keep using the nf-core component without needing to make it into a local module.
-Instead, it creates a `diff` file that will keep track of the changes you made.
+The `nf-core modules patch` command allows you keep using the nf-core component without needing to make it into a `local` module for tests to pass.
+Instead, `nf-core modules patch` command creates a `diff` file that will keep track of the changes you made.
 If you subsequently update the module using the nf-core tooling, the `diff` file will be retained.
 If any subsequent changes to the module conflict with your `diff` file, you will be prompted to resolve the conflicts.

 ```bash
 nf-core modules patch